“Labor Omnia Vincit” McKay Law

 Q: What is the deadline to file?

-A: Two years from the date of the crash (Okla.
+A: 2 years from the date of the crash (Okla.
 Stat. tit.
 12, § 95).
 Move quickly — electronic evidence vanishes fast.

-Instacart shoppers do the actual grocery shopping in addition to the delivery.
+Instacart’s model isn’t just delivery — it’s shopping plus delivery.
 This operational model produces specific case types.
 Incidents can happen across multiple phases of the operation.
-A local attorney experienced with Instacart cases understands the wrinkles that make Instacart cases different from food delivery platforms.
+A Ada Instacart accident lawyer navigates the Instacart-specific framework.

 How Instacart Is Different From Food Delivery Platforms